Brand Strategy

 And some gaps were dramatic.
 I found schools with a 30, 40, or even 55-point gap between their language score and their strategy score.
 Good writers with nothing distinctive to say.
 That's a specific, fixable problem.
 And it points to something I see constantly: institutions investing in content production without first investing in brand strategy.

-Scoring fairness matters more than scoring harshness.
-Early versions penalized functional language the same as marketing language.
-"Apply now" got treated like "world-class."
+Building the tool taught me that scoring fairness matters more than scoring harshness.
+Early versions penalized "Apply now" the same as "world-class."
 That's not fair.
-So I built severity tiers.
-I weighted placement, so a cliché in an H1 tag counts more than one buried in paragraph five.
+So I built severity tiers, weighted placement so a cliché in an H1 counts more than one buried in paragraph five.
 The scoring had to be honest enough that a school could look at their results and say, "yeah, that's accurate," now what do we do about it.
+It's the same principle we apply to brand strategy at adeo: data informs intuition, intuition challenges data.

 If you're reading this and you don't work in higher education, you might think this isn't about you.